Create a Website Account - Manage notification subscriptions, save form progress and more.

 Human Resources posts and processes all available job openings.

-For a residential or commercial Utility account, you will need to provide a security deposit, government issued picture ID with signature and either proof of ownership or a lease if you are a tenant.
+For a residential or commercial Utility account, you will need to provide a government issued picture ID with signature and proof of ownership.
 Please check the city web-site page Opening a New Utility Account (Click Here)

 The City bills for Water, Sewer, and Sanitation services once a month.
 You will automatically receive a bill via USPS.
-However, if you wish to receive emailed bills, you may do so by setting up an on-line account on the City’s web-site.
-For more information, please review our web-site for On-Line Services.
+However, if you wish to receive emailed bills, you may do so by setting up an on-line account in our Citizen Self Service (CSS) portal.

-A Utility account can be closed only if the property has sold, or if the property is being leased to a new tenant.
+A Utility account can be closed only if the property has sold.
 You will need to provide proof of either, copy of your ID, forwarding address and phone #, in writing.
 Request to close account can be done through our online portal Citizen Self Service (CSS), via email email@example.com, or in person at the Utilities Department.
 As a reminder, all balances are to be settled prior to closing your account either by the tenant, the owner or at the closing.
 All security deposits on the account will be applied only to the final balance.
 Any remaining balance or credit will be mailed to the forwarding address provided.
 Please make contact with the Utilities Customer Service Department at 954-518-9000 for your balance and security deposit information.

 The City has many ways for you to pay your bill: stop by the Utilities Department or City Hall in person between the hours of 7:00 am – 5:45 pm Monday Through Thursday; make a payment on-line by Clicking Here; or drop your payment with invoice attached in any of our 3 night drop boxes: